 How Regenerative Organic Agriculture can help adapt and Restore Climate change

 Coffee farming is facing a barrage of climate challenges that may be too late to reverse.
 So, farmers are looking for ways to restore what’s been lost and adapt to an uncertain climate future.
-One promising strategy is Regenerative organic agriculture (ROA).
+One promising strategy is Regenerative Organic Certification®.

-ROA is a method of farming that incorporates restoring soil, respecting animal welfare, and improving the lives of farmers.
+Regenerative Organic Certification® was established in 2017 by a group of farmers, business leaders, and experts in soil health, animal welfare, and social fairness collectively called the Regenerative Organic Alliance, or ROA.
+Regenerative Organic Certification® is a method of farming that incorporates restoring soil, respecting animal welfare, and improving the lives of farmers.
 It aims to sequester carbon, build healthier farming communities, and produce more nutritious and abundant crops.
-ROA draws from Indigenous wisdom and practices by employing methods such as cover cropping, crop rotation, low- to no-till, adding compost to soil, and zero chemical inputs.
+ROC draws from Indigenous wisdom and practices by employing methods such as cover cropping, crop rotation, low- to no-till, adding compost to soil, and zero chemical inputs.
 Farmers can go as far as to create wildlife habitats and incorporate agroforestry systems.
 Agroforestry helps farmers adapt to the effects of climate change via natural pest control methods, a focus on conserving natural resources, and creating plant and land buffers against extreme climate changes.